Blog-Reference on Jan 31

-For the detailed arguments see Dean Baker on CEPR MMT and Taxing the Rich.
+For detailed arguments see Dean Baker on CEPR MMT and Taxing the Rich.

 Perhaps the MMT salespeople still believe that MMT is for the benefit of WeThePeople.
 The fact is that MMT is a wellness program for the Oligarchy.
 Everyone can check how MMTers consistently argued against taxing the rich before the Green New Deal propaganda hit the headlines.#1

-The philosopher Tom Hickey has quickly adapted to the new situation and comes forward with a new version of Hegel’s cunning of reason: “‘Taxing the rich’ through progressive taxation has another reason.
+The philosopher Tom Hickey quickly adapted to the new situation and came forward with a new version of Hegel’s cunning of reason: “‘Taxing the rich’ through progressive taxation has another reason.
 That is, limiting the political power of wealth and reducing inequality.”